gradle/gradle/design-docs/unified-configuration-and-task-model.md

 The initial implementation assumes that configuration does not change across builds, either by a change in build logic or by external state.
 It will be wrapped in a feature toggle.

-Task instances attached to the model cannot be reused, as they retain references to the `Project` object and other state.
+Task instances attached to the model cannot be reused, as they retain references to the `Project` object and other build instance state.
 When “reusing the model”, tasks must be rebuilt.
+Tasks are examples of _ephemeral_ model elements.
-By extension any model element that depends on the task container or individual task is also implicitly volatile.
+By extension any model element that depends on an ephemeral model element is also implicitly ephemeral.

-> Note: In the component model BinaryContainer has an unexpressed dependency on TaskContainer due to the implementation of @BinaryTasks and other rules that mutate BinaryContainer as an input
+Later refinements may make it possible to detect that the dependents of ephemeral elements are not actually ephemeral because they do not transfer ephemeral state.

 Steps/stages:

 1. Add ability to reconstitute/restore a model registry (and backing graph) from another registry (just assumes state at this stage)
-1. Add ability to declare model elements as volatile
+1. Add ability to declare model elements as ephemeral
-1. When restoring a registry, realised volatile elements are discarded (i.e. reverted to `known` state)
+1. When restoring a registry, realised ephemeral elements are discarded (i.e. reverted to `known` state)
-1. All dependants of volatile elements (elements whose creators/mutators take volatile elements as inputs) are discarded
+1. All dependants of ephemeral elements (elements whose creators/mutators take ephemeral elements as inputs) are discarded
-1. Mark `tasks` model element as volatile
+1. Mark `tasks` model element as ephemeral
 1. Add global scope service that retains/provides model registries across builds in some format (store registries by project path)
 1. When feature toggle is active, save/restore registries in between builds
 1. If a build fails, completely purge the registry store, forcing rebuild on next build